vegaprotocol/specs/non-protocol-specs/0002-NP-TOKT-token_v2.md

 1. Unlocked tokens that have been transferred away cannot be or remain staked.
 1. Once staked on the Vega side, tokens cannot be allowed to be transferred to another address even if they are unlocked from the perspective of vesting

-For instance these goals could be achieved by using a special "stake" function on the smart contract that interacts with the bridge/multisigcontrol to mark them as staked (for either valdiator staking or delegation), and allowing "unstaking" to occur only from the Vega side, via multisigcontrol.
+For instance these goals could be achieved by using a special "stake" function on the smart contract that interacts with the bridge/multisigcontrol to mark them as staked (for either validator staking or delegation), and allowing "unstaking" to occur only from the Vega side, via multisigcontrol.
 This way even once vested, the tokens would still be marked as staked until the network releases them, and even though the network has control over whether they are staked, it does not hold them in the bridge pool while staked and cannot transfer them.